 State-sponsored reform of the English and Irish churches in the 16th century

-We left Saint Patrick last week [22 January 2015] shrouded in the mists of Celtic myths, and the Irish missionaries spread across the European continent, contributing to the revival of Christianity in the wake of the collapse of the Roman Empire and the onslaught of the Barbarian invasions and the Dark Ages.
+We left Saint Patrick two weeks ago [25 January 2016] shrouded in the mists of Celtic myths, and the Irish missionaries spread across the European continent, contributing to the revival of Christianity in the wake of the collapse of the Roman Empire and the onslaught of the Barbarian invasions and the Dark Ages.

 Throughout the Middle Ages, there were many movements to reform the Church, including the growth of the monastic orders, beginning in particular with the Benedictine movement, but also spearheaded by reforming popes in Rome, such as Gregory the Great.

 ● If the early Middle Ages were marked by revival, reform and mission, did the Church reach the stage that the demand for Reform was unstoppable?

 ● What happened to the life of the Church?